-2.41 Support education providers to develop creative industries
+2.41.
+Support education providers to develop Creative Industries in Wagga Wagga

-The growth of a thriving creative industries sector (including design, film and TV production and advertising), can be enhanced if education providers support the career development of students and graduates, within formal learning structures, by leveraging their resources and networks, and by establishing partnerships with creative professionals throughout the community.
+The growth of a thriving Creative Industries sector (including design, film and TV production and advertising), can be enhanced if education providers support the career development of students and graduates, within formal learning structures, by leveraging their resources and networks, and by establishing partnerships with creative professionals throughout the community.

-Education providers can foster a connected, innovative and entrepreneurial culture in Wagga Wagga that supports graduates into creative industry enterprises locally. and by supporting innovative projects that leverage partnerships.
+Education providers can foster a connected, innovative and entrepreneurial culture in Wagga Wagga that supports graduates into Creative Industry enterprises locally. and by supporting innovative projects that leverage partnerships.

-- · Assist education providers to connect with and establish creative industry enterprises throughout the city - Support creative industry development initiatives and partnerships through the provision of venues, promotion and program assistance
+- · Assist education providers to connect with and establish Creative Industry enterprises throughout the city - Support Creative Industry development initiatives and partnerships through the provision of venues, promotion and program assistance

-Partner: Charles Sturt University, TAFE NSW and other education providers Support: Wagga Wagga City Council
+Partner: Charles Sturt University, TAFE NSW and other education providers